[email protected]

 Children work in mixed groups to enable all children to support and encourage each other in their development and learning, and to ensure all children’s learning and developmental needs are met.
 We work closely with other early years professionals to ensure all children’s learning and development is individually supported to ensure they thrive at Pre-School.

-Where a cause for concern is raised by staff or parents, staff would then assess, plan, do and review the situation and decide how best to support the child further.
-ILP’s help children where specific need is identified and ensures an intensive programme for staff to work with the child to provide extra support.
+Where a cause for concern is raised by staff or parents, staff would then make an assessment, create a plan involving parents, implement the plan and review the situation going forward.
+Following this process staff will decide how best to support the child further.
+ILP’s (Individual learning plans), help children where a specific need is identified and ensures an intensive programme for staff to work with the child to provide extra support.

 Links we have to other agencies

-The pre-school works alongside many professionals and will seek out new links to anyone they feel will add to the support for the development of children.
-This includes health visitors, area SENCO, social workers, speech and language therapy, early help hub and support workers.
+The pre-school works alongside many professionals and will seek out new links to anyone they feel will add to the support that can be given to the children.
+This includes health visitors, area SENCO, social workers, speech and language therapists, the early help hub, support workers and inclusion workers.

 How we support children transferring to school

-In the summer term children have transition days at primary school and this is supported by the pre-school.
+In the summer term children have transition days at primary school and this is supported by the pre-school staff.
 The teachers of the reception classes of all of the primary schools where children will be attending, are invited to the pre-school to meet the children, talk to staff, look at learning journeys and observe the children.
-Teachers are invited to special events such as leaving performances and sports days to help children get to know them.
+Teachers are also invited to special events such as the leaving performance.